A Reactive Power Market for the Future Grid: Introduction

 Reactive power is intimately connected with power quality, and its regulation is achieved in the transmission grid by altering the power factors (PFs) of large synchronous generators.
 The outputs of these generators are easily controllable thus permitting an efficient regulation of PF, and have therefore been sufficient for ensuring power quality and voltage stability at the transmission level.
 PF can be regulated at the requisite level even with a few large synchronous generators as the target PF value rarely drops below 0.95 \cite{zhong_reactive_2002}.
 In contrast to this practice at the transmission level, power quality in the distribution grid is typically achieved through devices such as on-load tap changers, capacitor banks, and voltage regulators, which locally inject reactive power.
-Such a solution however becomes quickly inadequate in a distribution grid with an increased penetration of DERs.
+Such a solution however becomes quickly inadequate in a distribution grid with an increased penetration of DERs, which induce new consumption patterns and reverse power flows at faster timescales than previously experienced.
 Emerging solutions that allow regulation in a wide range of PF correspond to inverter-based resources, such as DGs which are often equipped with smart inverters, and can adjust their PF using suitable power electronics control, quickly and at low costs.
 Further, since reactive power travels poorly, the spatially distributed support offered by these DERs offers a unique grid flexibility option if their reactive power capabilities can be coordinated.
-This in turn implies that DGs that enable such an additional flexibility must be compensated for through an appropriate market mechanism.
-A market structure that compensates DGs for their services, particularly for reactive power, is structurally different from the current practice \cite{federal_energy_regulatory_commission_payment_2014}.
-The development of such a market is the topic of this paper, wherein we propose an energy market for the distribution grid which prices reactive power.
-We build on the authors' earlier work in \cite{HaiderRM, Haider_ADAPEN} which proposed an energy market that enables fine granularity, in both location and in time, of power injections and corresponding energy prices.
-Unlike those works, here we focus primarily on reactive power, including the deployment of DER resources to provide reactive power, the financial remuneration for the corresponding grid services, and the role of the market in an unbalanced distribution grid with increasing DER penetration.
+This paradigm shift in reactive power support from centralized large-scale traditional generators to distributed small-scale consumer owned DERs is illustrated in Fig.~\ref{fig:q_flow}.